clovyr/chia-example/README.md

    - e.g.: (defconstant CASH_OUT_PUZZLE_HASH 0x7ba40c4022538388575ebde88dd0158da37e311d28a81e60e576e67807d26ec7)
 7. `CTRL+S` to save the file

-### Test connectivity (Create & deploy contribution coin)
+### Test connectivity
-This script compiles the piggybank.clsp file to clvm, gets its puzzle hash, and forms a coin with zero mojos and this puzzle hash.
+Eventually, we will deploy an empty piggybank, create & send contribution coins, and verify a payment once the threshold is met.

 1. `chia wallet show` - ensure that the wallet is Synced
 2. ensure you are in the `examples/piggybank-test` directory
 3. `python3 -i ./piggybank_drivers.py` - load the piggybank python driver in interactive mode
-   - TOFIX: creating an empty piggybank is failing, likely due to updates in the python API.
+   - TOFIX: creating an empty piggybank is failing, likely due to recent updates in the python API.
 Will look at this.
-   - However, creating a contribution coin with a value is working.
+   - However, creating a contribution coin with a value IS working, so we will use that to verify connectivity:
-   - To verify connectivity to the blockchain: `contribution_100 = deploy_smart_coin("contribution.clsp", 100)`
+   - `contribution_100 = deploy_smart_coin("contribution.clsp", 100)`
 5. `CTRL + D` to exit the python interpreter (will unset the value of `contribution_100`)